AEHS VAPA Faculty

 Tom Ruttkay’s first career was as a freelance artist prior to getting his MA degree in education and joining the visual arts staff in 2011.
 With a background in design and digital art, Tom seeks to give his students the confidence and practical skills to build upon now and after high school.
 Tom is also proud to be an Einstein graduate.

-Courses: Digital Art I & II, Digital Photography I & II
+Courses: Digital Art I & II

 BA Dance (University of Maryland)

-Joelle Solar is in her first year at Einstein and is excited to join the Visual and Performing Arts faculty.
+Joelle Solar is in her third year at Einstein and is excited to join the Visual and Performing Arts faculty.
 Ms. Solar has trained in modern, ballet, tap, jazz and various forms of Latin dance.
 She has been involved in dance for as long as she can remember and has over 15 years of teaching experience.
 She is a graduate of John F. Kennedy HS and the University of Maryland, College Park.
 Her goal is to inspire students become as passionate about dance as she is and helping them to improve their technique.